 There's one feature Crowdcast has that other webinar hosting platforms don't offer, and that's the ability to simultaneously broadcast on multiple platforms.
 There's built-in support for streaming to Facebook Live and YouTube, and you can also stream to any service that supports RTMP, including Twitch and LinkedIn Live.
 This is ideal if you have followers on all of those platforms—you can meet everyone where they are, instead of trying to pull them to another service.

 The actual webinar features are somewhat sparse.
-There's chat and support for polls, like most apps offer.
-You can also add clickable buttons for links, which is perfect if you have a call-to-action like a product to sell or an event you want viewers to register for.
+There's chat and support for polls, Q&A, and hand raising, like most apps offer.
+You can also add clickable buttons for links, which is perfect if you have a call-to-action, like a product to sell or an event you want viewers to register for.
 You can set up any of these features before the webinar or on the fly during the webinar itself.

 Sparse as the webinar features are, in one way, Crowdcast is more powerful than other webinar tools—if you're willing to put the work in.
 Users who want a truly custom setup can use RTMP Studio to connect to live streaming software like OBS, Wirecast, or Ecamm Live, instead of the included webinar features.
 These advanced tools, while not easy to set up, allow for all kinds of advanced configurations: custom on-screen graphics, support for quickly cycling through multiple cameras, and more.
 It's about as close to a professional broadcast as you can get.